PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

   .. versionadded:: 1.6.0

   This function shows the cache-hit response rules that matched the most.

   :param int top: How many rules to show.
   :param table options: A table with key: value pairs with display options.

+  Options:

+  * ``showUUIDs=false``: bool - Whether to display the UUIDs, defaults to false.

+.. function:: topCacheInsertedResponseRules([top [, options]])

+  .. versionadded:: 1.8.0

+  This function shows the cache-inserted response rules that matched the most.

+  :param int top: How many rules to show.
+  :param table options: A table with key: value pairs with display options.